 Columbia Energy Storage Project

-The added reliability and dispatchability provided by the project would help to further enable MGE's ongoing transition toward greater use of renewables.
-It also would help to manage long-term customer costs because projects like this one enable the partner utilities to store energy to help meet peak demand.
+The added reliability and dispatchability provided by the project will help to further enable MGE's ongoing transition toward greater use of carbon-free energy.
+It also will help to manage long-term customer costs because projects like this one enable the partner utilities to store energy to help meet peak demand.

 Net-Zero Carbon Electricity